 Data is encrypted and decrypted in the browser using 256bit AES in Galois Counter mode.

 This is a fork of ZeroBin, originally developed by Sébastien Sauvage.
-ZeroBin was refactored to allow easier and cleaner extensions.
-PrivateBin has many more features than the original ZeroBin.
+PrivateBin was refactored to allow easier and cleaner extensions and has many additional features.
 It is, however, still fully compatible to the original ZeroBin 0.19 data storage scheme.
 Therefore, such installations can be upgraded to PrivateBin without losing any data.

 As a server administrator you don't have to worry if your users post content that is considered illegal in your country.
-You have no knowledge of any of the pastes content.
+You have plausible deniability of any of the pastes content.
 If requested or enforced, you can delete any paste from your system.

 Pastebin-like system to store text documents, code samples, etc.